Updated March 2019

 Pretty easy right!
 You may be thinking, if it has a smiley face it must have a sad face as well.
 In fact it does.
 The device senses when it is in the water.
 If at any time during the countdown it senses that the light came out of the water, you will get a sad face instead.
 That only means you didn’t keep the bulb submerged in the water for the entire time.
 Just repeat the process and you are good to go.

-The SteriPen Ultra has a rubber, cone shaped end that will fit in a variety of smaller bottle openings such as a disposable water bottle.
+The SteriPen Ultra has a rubber, cone-shaped end that will fit in a variety of smaller bottle openings such as a disposable water bottle.
 This allows you to invert the bottle and agitate without any spillage.
-It also fits tightly in the narrow opening Nalgenes as seen in the right photo.
-The other SteriPen models do not have this rubber cone.
-I find it very handy.
+It also fits tightly in the narrow opening Nalgene bottles as seen in the photo below.

 When compared to most cartridge filter systems the SteriPen is significantly less expensive.
 Now there are some systems such as the Sawyer which will cost a bit less.
 However, the Sawyer is for short duration or emergency use.
 I do recommend the Sawyer as a backup system and will talk more about that in a bit.